desyasarbini/Luxelend-server/README.md

 ### Railway Deploy

-- login ke railway, saya menggunakan github untuk login sehingga jika ada deployment akan terintegrasi dengan railway
+- login to railway, with your integrated github account
-- pilih repository yang ingin di upload
+- choose repository to upload
-- pilih variable, dan setting menggunakan data yang ada pada .env kalian
+- select variable, and input the data with your .env
-- setting FLASK_DEBUG `true` ubah ke `false`
+- setting FLASK_DEBUG `true` to `false`
-- setting FLASK_ENV `Development` ke `Production`
+- setting FLASK_ENV `Development` to `Production`
-- setting PORT mengikuti dengan localhost yang disetting ke app
+- setting PORT with the following localhost app